 Romy was born in Brussels and grew up in France.
 At 14, she dropped out of school to sing and develop a musical series.
-Her first music video was « Moi j’te dis Lol », an internet sensation.
-At 16, she directed “Lol & les Lolies”, a POC rewarded at the Festival Ptit Clap 2011 (chaired by Arnaud Tsamère).
-This short film helped her sign with Telfrance Group and gave her reasons to move further.
+Her first music video was « Moi j’te dis Lol« , an internet sensation.
+At 16, she directed “Lol & les Lolies”, a short film rewarded at the Festival Ptit Clap 2011 (chaired by Arnaud Tsamère).
+This short film helped her sign the series with Telfrance Group and gave her reasons to move further.
 She then got admitted to Levallois Conservatory with a ‘Musical’ specialization, before joining Luc Besson’s Film School in Paris.
-There, she co-directed the web-series “The Lolies”, which tells the adventures of a funny « mother and daughter » duet.
+There, she starred in and directed the web-series “The Lolies”, which tells the adventures of a funny « mother and daughter » duet.
 Later, she wrote a short TV series (‘Backseat Driver’), signed by NRJ12, followed up by work opportunities in Sydney, and in Los Angeles at EuropaCorp.
 Romy is acting, writing songs and contributes to some script-related activities (For Ruben Amar, Audrey Diwan, Micha Wald).
-At 23 she produced her first musical documentary “My parents’ divorce” (2021).
+At 23 she directed her first feature, the musical documentary “My parents’ divorce” (2021).

 – Co-director –